longlho/js-styleguide/README.md

 ### Overview

-Constructor:  CamelCase with an initial capital letter
+**Constructor**:  CamelCase with an initial capital letter

-    MightyBalrog, MagicWeapon
+`MightyBalrog, MagicWeapon`

-Namespace name: camelCase with an initial lowercase letter
+**Namespace name**: camelCase with an initial lowercase letter

-    clericSpells, savingThrows
+`clericSpells, savingThrows`

-Public method: camelCase with an initial lowercase letter
+**Public method**: camelCase with an initial lowercase letter

-    castDimensionalDoorway, rollForInitiative
+`castDimensionalDoorway, rollForInitiative`

-Public variable: camelCase with an initial lowercase letter
+**Public variable**: camelCase with an initial lowercase letter

-    materialComponents, hasTrackingAbilities
+`materialComponents, hasTrackingAbilities`

-Private method: camelCase with an initial lowercase letter and underscore
+**Private method**: camelCase with an initial lowercase letter and underscore

-    _getHealth
+`_getHealth`

-Private variable: camelCase with an initial lowercase letter and underscore
+**Private variable**: camelCase with an initial lowercase letter and underscore

-    _backstabAbility
+`_backstabAbility`

-Method arguments: camelCase with an initial lowercase letter
+**Method arguments**: camelCase with an initial lowercase letter

-    halfOrcArmy
+`halfOrcArmy`

-Local variables: camelCase with an initial lowercase letter
+**Local variables**: camelCase with an initial lowercase letter

-    isHumanoid, levelCount
+`isHumanoid, levelCount`

-Object keys: camelCase with an initial lowercase letter
+**Object keys**: camelCase with an initial lowercase letter

-    character.armorClass, character.hitPoints
+`character.armorClass, character.hitPoints`

-‘Constants’: Uppercase with underscores
+**Constants**: Uppercase with underscores

-    CLERIC_PLAYER, GAME_MASTER
+`CLERIC_PLAYER, GAME_MASTER`

-Enumeration keys: Uppercase with underscores
+**Enumeration keys**: Uppercase with underscores

-    characterClass.MAGIC_USER, armorTypes.PLATE_MAIL
+`characterClass.MAGIC_USER, armorTypes.PLATE_MAIL`

 ### Notes

-1. Variable/method names in all lowercase with underscores (AKA 'snake-case') SHOULD NOT be used unless mimicking another API.
+1. Variable/method names in all lowercase with underscores (AKA 'snake-case') **SHOULD NOT** be used unless mimicking another API.
 Object-keys received in snake-case from JSON-parsed API-data may be used as-is, but conversion to camel-case is preferred if possible.

-    -   Incorrect:
+	- Incorrect: `wizard_hat, vorpal_blade`

-            wizard_hat, vorpal_blade

-    -   Correct:
+    - Correct: `wizardHat, vorpalBlade`

-            wizardHat, vorpalBlade

 2. Acronyms in variable/method names SHOULD NOT be upppercased.
-    -   Incorrect:
+    -   Incorrect: `bartenderNPC, newRPG`

-            bartenderNPC, newRPG

-    -   Correct:
+    -   Correct: `bartenderNpc, newRpg`

-            bartenderNpc, newRpg

 3. Variable/method names SHOULD be written in English.
-    -   Incorrect:
+    -   Incorrect: `dekaiKatana`

-            dekaiKatana

-    -   Correct:
+    -   Correct: `giganticSword`

-            giganticSword

 4. Variable/method names SHOULD NOT be abbreviated to the point of being unclear.
-    -   Incorrect:
+    -   Incorrect: `wndMnstr[3]`

-            wndMnstr[3]

-    -   Correct:
+    -   Correct: `wanderingMonster[3]`

-            wanderingMonster[3]

 ## Variables

-1. Variables SHOULD be initialized at the top of function scope — if possible, in a way that indicates what type of value they will hold.
-Null initializations are acceptable.
+1. Variables SHOULD be initialized at the top of function scope — if possible, in a way that indicates what type of value they will hold. `null` initializations are acceptable.
 There should be only one `var` keyword, used on the first variable declaration, and subsequent variables should be declared using an initial comma.
 Indentation can be before or after comma.
     -   Incorrect:

             var magicItemCount;